fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 virtualization in both server space and in personal computing.
 Then came cloud computing, in which infrastructure becomes even more abstract and remote to end user than ever before.
-Instead of being viewed as brick and mortar, server, storage, networking are **resources** that can be requested, leased for a period of time, paid per use, and releases when done &mdash; all through nothing but an online account and a credit card.
-The flexibility of this model and the feeling that resource pool can be extended boundlessly has both lowered barrier of entry of new application growing from zero to infinity with little sweat, and elevated requirement on the design, implementation, and operation of such infrastructure
+Instead of being viewed as brick and mortar, server, storage and networking are **resources** that can be requested, leased for a period of time, paid per use, and released when done &mdash; all through nothing but an online account and a credit card.
+The flexibility of this model and the feeling that resource pools can be extended boundlessly has both lowered the barrier of entry of new applications growing from zero to infinity with little sweat, and elevated requirements on the design, implementation, and operation of such infrastructure

 Further more, along the trail of technology evolution, business has